cnwanneka/profile-card-component/README.md

 It often employs visual elements such as colors, typography, and icons to create an aesthetically pleasing and user-friendly presentation.

-I was motivated to design this profile card component as it enabled me to keep my CSS skills sharp and up to date.
+I was inclined and motivated to design this profile card component as it enabled me to keep my CSS skills sharp and up to date.

 The technologies that I used to build this application are HTML and CSS.